No B.S Guide To Singapore REITs (2019): ETFs, Dividends & How to Buy

 Differences between REITs and Business Trusts

 - Trust Objective - The objective for both trusts is very different.
-REIT is focus on passive investment vehicle which look for passive income while Business Trust actively engage in undertaking business operations.
-If you are an investor looking for passive income, you should invest in REIT rather than Business Trust.
+REITs look for passive income while Business Trust actively engage in undertaking business operations.
+If you are an investor looking for passive income, you should invest in REITs rather than Business Trust.

 - Gearing Limit - REIT maximum gearing limit is only 35% for non-rated REIT and 60% for rated REIT.
 But for Business Trust, there is no gearing limit.
 Both has pro and con for this gearing limit.
-Gearing limit for REIT is good for investors who have low risk appetite while Business Trust can increase their leverage without limit is suitable for investors who have high risk appetite.
+Gearing limit for REIT is good for investors who have a low-risk appetite while Business Trust can increase their leverage without limit is suitable for investors who have a high-risk appetite.

-- Investment Restriction - At least 90% of income for REIT must be generated from rental income while there is no restriction for Business Trust.
-This can be bad if the property market is in downturn, the income for REIT may be affected and thus lower dividend for the unit holders.
+- Investment Restriction - At least 90% of income for REIT must be generated from the rental income while there is no restriction for Business Trust.
+This can be bad if the property market is in a downturn, the income for REIT may be affected, and thus there might be a lower dividend for the unit holders.

 So, which one should you invest?
 REIT or Business Trust?
-That decision is highly dependent on the investment objective of the investor.
+That depends on your investing objective.

 If you are looking for passive income, REIT may be a better choice.
 If you are looking for higher return, Business Trust tends to give higher return but come with higher volatility and high risk.